 Composition Portfolio Requirements

 Submit three scores of original compositions.
 If available, please also include recordings (live or computer-generated) of the submitted compositions.
-Please submit scores and recordings through the secure online application.
+Please submit scores and recordings through the online application.

 In addition, applicants should show proof of theoretical study through transcripts or other supporting documents.